BRP Pangasinan

 BRP Pangasinan (PS-31) was a Miguel Malvar-class corvette of the Philippine Navy.
 She was originally built as USS PCE-891, a PCE-842-class patrol craft for the United States Navy during World War II.
 She was decommissioned from the U.S. Navy and transferred to the Philippine Navy in July 1948 and renamed RPS Pangasinan (E-31).

-Along with other World War II-era ships of the Philippine Navy, Pangasinan was considered one of the oldest active fighting ships in the world, up until its decommissioning on 01 March 2021 after 72 years of service.
+Along with other World War II-era ships of the Philippine Navy, Pangasinan was considered one of the oldest active fighting ships in the world, up until its decommissioning on 1 March 2021 after 72 years of service.

+The ship was subsequently used as the target during a Sinking Exercise (SINKEX) conducted as part of Exercise Balikatan 2023.
+She was sunk off the coast of Zambales on April 26, 2023.

 History

 Commissioned in the US Navy as USS PCE-891 in 1944, and was decommissioned after World War II.

 She was then transferred and commissioned into the Philippine Naval Patrol and was renamed RPS Pangasinan (E-31) in 1948.
-She was carried on to the Philippine Navy in 1950, and between 1965 and 1966 she was renamed as RPS Pangasinan (PS-31) using a new classification system.
+She was carried on to the Philippine Navy in 1951, and in 1965 she was renamed as RPS Pangasinan (PS-31) using a new ship naming and classification system.
 Again in June 1980 she was renamed BRP Pangasinan (PS-31) using a new localized prefix.

-Between 1990 and 1991 the Miguel Malvar underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.
+Between 1990 and 1991 the 'ship underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.

 She was assigned with the Patrol Force of the Philippine Fleet, which was later renamed as the Offshore Combat Force.

-The ship retired on 1 March 2021 together with 3 other ageing navy ships.
+She was formally retired on 1 March 2021 together with BRP Quezon (PS-70), BRP Salvador Abcede (PC-114), and BRP Emilio Liwanag (PC-118).

-On October 30, 2022, the ship was sunk at its berth by Tropical Storm Paeng.
+The ship was subsequently used as the target during a Sinking Exercise (SINKEX) conducted as part of Exercise Balikatan 2023, and was sunk off the coast of Zambales on 26 April 2023.

-Notable Deployments / Exercises
+Notable deployments / exercises

 On 16 July 1973, Pangasinan under the command of Lt.
 Cdr.
 Arturo Y. Capada (PN), dispatched a motor whale boat operated by ET3 Celso Rosario (PN) and rescued a Philippine Constabulary detachment of 9 troopers from Tandu Batu, Luuk, Sulu.
 ET3 Rosario died in the said rescue operation, which earned him the Philippine Medal of Valor.

 In August 2002, she was also one of the Philippine Navy ships which rescued Filipino refugees from Sabah beating the 24 August 2002 deadline imposed by the Malaysians for undocumented workers to leave.

 On 14 October 2003 while conducting patrol operations along the Philippine-Malaysian border, Pangasinan apprehended a motor launch carrying some R3.5 million worth of smuggled goods off Tawi-Tawi.

 Last 20 May 2008, as part of a composite team from the Philippine Army 53rd Infantry Battalion, Philippine Navy - Naval Forces Western Mindanao, and the Philippine National Police, she joined a raid on the island of Ticala, San Pablo, Zamboanga del Sur, in order to put an end to sea robberies and extortion in the waters of Illana Bay.